-A Neon Remote Logger complete with an independent power supply, typically a battery, small solar panel and solar controller can be set up to monitor important operational and regulation requirements.
-While there is a communications channel available at the cell tower, often authorities consider using a different / independent communications system to keep the monitoring system completely independent from the actual cell phone network using the tower.
+A Neon Remote Logger complete with an independent power supply, typically a battery, small solar panel and the solar controller can be set up to monitor important operational and regulatory requirements.
+While there is a communications channel available at the cell tower, often authorities consider using a different/independent communications system to keep the monitoring system completely independent from the actual cell phone network using the tower.

 The Neon Remote Logger may have analog and digital inputs to monitor tower light states, communications equipment status and primary and backup power system status.
 Some more complex equipment may also have Remote Terminal Units (RTUs) which have Modbus registers that can be read routinely and reported, perhaps every 5, 10 or 30 minutes to a Neon Server so that data on the overall status of the cell tower can be displayed on a standard web browser.

 To maintain network diversity/network independence, it is better to report the status using a satellite communications channel, either geostationary or low earth orbit, so the monitoring does not rely on the actual cell tower being operational.